![]() |

 technology is often dehumanizing.
 The second generation is generally ambivalent

 to humanity.
 The third generation, with luck, becomes net humanizing.
 It is a constant challenge to the designers and users of any technology to seek ways to minimize the duration and extent of the negative externalities we so often see with any new technological deployment.
 Yet even with our best intentions, we seem to take three steps forward, two steps back, six steps forward, two steps back the eternal dance of accelerating change.
 Those who would criticize a technology as dehumanizing and unacceptable would do well to realize that developmental advances have always always been associated with disruption and some degree of dehumanization, as we learn to adapt to the new order of things.
 Fortunately, the faster and more intelligent our technology becomes, the greater the social standard we can hold it to, and the sooner we can move it from dehumanization and disruption to enhancement in its net effect.
 A recent example is takeback legislation (cradle-to-cradle recycling of manufactured goods) a third generation of manufacturing that has increased the sustainability of European manufacturers without significantly impacting their competitiveness.
-There are good arguments that sustainable takeback programs would have been impossible in a world without supply chain automation, recycling automation, and other technological advances, but there is a time when such advances become affordable, and it is incumbent upon us to recognize when that time has arrived, and to advocate for the next generation to to emerge. |
+There are good arguments that sustainable takeback programs would have been impossible in a world without supply chain automation, recycling automation, and other technological advances, but there is a time when such advances become affordable, and it is incumbent upon us to recognize when that time has arrived, and to advocate for the next generation to to emerge.
+5. Technology innovation is progressively

-| Laws of Prediction | 1.
-The more things
+1. The more things

 change, the more some things stay the same.
 2. Most prediction is a predictable failure.
 For example, at the molecular scale, human development is intrinsically unpredictable.
 But step back to see the big picture, and after you've seen one human life cycle you've got a good idea how developmental (not evolutionary) events will proceed in the next.
 And after you've seen a multiplicity of developmental cycles, at a range of matter, energy, space, and time scales, you've got a good idea what kinds of developmental events are occurring in your local environment.
 I can't predict which software company will be dominant in 2030, but it is a good bet that they all will be running the most sophisticated Conversational Interface network in existence.
 We may not know yet what computer architecture will come after MOS, but we can predict it will be vastly more STEM compressed and efficient.
 And in a controversial astrobiological example, while you would go broke quickly trying to predict the exact shape of humanoid life forms on other Earth-like planets, or the styles of cars that will sell best in those worlds, you can make an excellent developmentalist bet that those planets must all produce computationally dominant humanoids, that the humanoids will all be highly likely to have two eyes, bilateral symmetry, jointed limbs (possibly with an average of five fingers on each limb), and large number of other predictably convergent developmental features.
 Furthermore, there are great developmentalist arguments that all such planets will be very likely to invent internal combustion-based, automobile-like machines as swarm computing time-compression devices, that the dominant car body plans will involve four wheels, and that the environment must include a vast number of other universal technological archetypes, or developmental optima, such as electronic computers.
 And if you find any of that hard to believe, you're in good company.
 I'll do my best to address these issues in my book.
 3. Long-term predictions of computationally-dependent